 On a positive note, if you perform really well your income potential has no limits.
 You can make more money than your up-line (supervisors by comparison) and work whatever hours you want.

 Since it is your business you will promote the products and try and recruit like-minded people into your business to help it grow.
 You could compare it to being franchisees of sorts.

 If you are promoting the products for others to buy, it only makes sense you should be using them yourself.
 If you do not use the products because you don’t like or trust them, maybe you are promoting the wrong company.
 You must believe in the product you are selling.

-Many people think it’s a pyramid scheme.
-In a pyramid scheme you are just recruiting people to invest a certain dollar amount and the more people you get in the more you make.
-The last people in have to keep recruiting or they will make no money.
-It’s all money based.
+It’s all money-based and eventually, you will run out of people to get to invest and the whole thing collapses with the last ones in losing the most money.
 Sometimes products or services are sold but generally, you are just investing your cold hard cash.
 There are usually no quality products sold.

 That being said, for as many good M.L.M. companies that are out there, you have just as many scammers.
+Being your own boss is not for everyone.
 I have a few suggestions if you are going to try an M.L.M. company:

 - Do your research!!!
 Try and go with an established company with a long track record.
 Start-ups could be the “in thing” at the moment but could fizzle out in a couple of years leaving you high and dry.

 - Believe in the products that you will be selling.
 If you are joining a company but can’t stand the products they sell, you will not do well.
 If you believe in the products or services you are selling, you will be excited when you talk to people about them.
 They will pick up on that excitement.
 If you don’t use the products, why should they?